farmOS/farmOS/docs/guide/assets/index.md

 Assets can be archived so they do not show in farmOS unless you specifically want to see them.
 So for example, when you are done harvesting a planting, you can mark it as "archived" to hide it in the list of plantings.
-Archived records can be retrieved using the "Filter/sort" options on asset listing pages.
+Archived records can be retrieved using the "Filters" options on asset listing pages.

 ## Cloning assets